roryokane/Transcribe-xsc-file-converter/README.md

 transcribe-xsc-convert --help
 ```

-## Tip for extracting the parts of the output you care about
+## Tip for extracting the parts of the JSON you care about

 The output JSON is verbose and somewhat redundant on purpose, for the sake of being easy to interpret without having to consult a separate documentation file.
 If you want to slim the resulting JSON down to only the fields you care about, you can pass the JSON through the [`jq`][jq] tool.